jumpinjackie/fdo/OpenSourceBuild__README.txt

             **** ReBuild FDO SDF Provider
             build_linux.sh --a buildonly --w sdf

+     NOTE: build_linux.sh is a simple helper script that assists developers to build the FDO components.
+These scripts supplement stand support of configure and make.
+We have many components in the FDO architecture and building them all was getting somewhat tedious using straight calls to configure and make.
+We also found that some developers were not interested in building all components or were only interested in building a subset of the components.

+           The implementation of the above build_linux.sh script in essence calls

+               aclocal
+               libtoolize --force
+               automake --add-missing --copy
+               autoconf
+               ./configure
+               make
+               make install

+           for the fdocore components as well as the set of FDO providers that are currently supported on the OSGeo site.

- 4. In order to run the SHP, SDF, and ArcSDE Provider Unit Tests:
+  5. In order to run the SHP, SDF and ArcSDE Provider Unit Tests:

         SDF:

-            cd <FDO OpenSource Location>/Providers/SDF/Src/UnitTest
+            cd <FDO OpenSource>/Providers/SDF/Src/UnitTest
             ./UnitTest

         SHP:

-            cd <FDO OpenSource Location>/Providers/SHP/Src/UnitTest
+            cd <FDO OpenSource>/Providers/SHP/Src/UnitTest
             ./UnitTest

         ArcSDE:

-            Please refer to <FDO OpenSource Location>\Providers\ArcSDE\UnitTest_README.txt
+            Please refer to <FDO OpenSource>\Providers\ArcSDE\UnitTest_README.txt
             for details on how to create test users and test data, and which command-line arguments to pass to the ArcSDE Provider UnitTest executable in order to point to your test server and data.

-            cd <FDO OpenSource Location>\Providers\ArcSDE\Src\UnitTest
+            cd <FDO OpenSource>\Providers\ArcSDE\Src\UnitTest
             ..\..\bin\win32\Debug\UnitTest <mandatory command-line arguments>

 <end>